co-log/co-log/co-log/example/1-intro/Intro.md

 When your application becomes bigger and more complex, you might want to bring some logging library into it.

-Now let's look at how you can `LogAction` instead of `putStrLn` to achieve the same goal.
+Now let's look at how you can use `LogAction` instead of `putStrLn` to achieve the same goal.
 With `co-log` you need to have value of type `LogAction` that defines how you are going to do logging.
 So you configure your logging separately and then pass and use this `LogAction` value.
 See the following example for more